-Set the veggies aside on a plate until the meat has marinated and it’s time to arrange them on the skewers.
+Set the veggies aside on a plate until the meat has marinated and it’s time to assemble the oven kabobs.

 2. Make the Tzatziki Sauce

-Once your meat has marinated, your veggies are cut, and the skewers have soaked, preheat the oven to 400 degrees.
+Once your meat has marinated, your veggies are cut, and the skewers have soaked, preheat the oven to 400°.

 Assemble your kabobs in whatever pattern you like.
 We did some with just chicken and veggies, some with just steak and veggies, some with mixed meat, and some pepper-free.

-Place your assembled kabos on a foil-lined baking sheet.
-Place in the oven and allow them to cook for about 15 minutes (could be more or less depending on the size of your meat cubes).
-If you have a meat thermometer, check to make sure the chicken has reached an internal temperature of 165 degrees.
+Place your assembled kabobs on a foil-lined baking sheet and into the oven.
+Allow them to cook for about 15 minutes (could be more or less depending on the size of your meat cubes).
+If you have a meat thermometer, check to make sure the chicken has reached an internal temperature of 165°.

 Then turn the oven to the high broil setting.
 Allow them to broil for about 3 minutes.
-That will add a little yummy char to the kabobs, just as if they were grilled.
+That will add a little yummy char to the oven kabobs, just like if they were grilled.

 4. Cook the Cauliflower Rice

 You can check out my Lemon Broiled Salmon recipe to see how I make cauli rice with a head of cauliflower.
-However, I’ve found it’s much easier and faster to use a bag of riced cauliflower, if you can find one that’s JUST grated cauliflower, like Trader Joe’s is.
+However, I’ve found it’s much easier and faster to use a bag of riced cauliflower, if you can find one that’s JUST grated cauliflower, like the kind from Trader Joe’s.

 Just melt one Tablespoon ghee (coconut oil or butter would work too) in a saucepan over Medium heat.
 Add the riced cauliflower, 1/2 teaspoon sea salt, and a dash of black pepper.
 Cook the cauli rice for about 10 minutes.

 That’s it!
 Add a dollup of tzatziki sauce to your cauli rice, and/or dip your kabobs in the sauce, and enjoy!
 Let me know if you try them and what you think!
-What kind of meat and veggies do you like to add to your kabobs?
+What kind of meat and veggies will you add to your over kabobs?

 Easy Oven Kabobs with Cauli Rice and Tzatziki Sauce